chinapedia/wikipedia.abstract.en/Page/Old_English_literature.md

 Heroic poetry

-BLBeowulf.jpg'', British Library Cotton Vitellius A.XV]] Beowulf.firstpage.jpeg
+'', British Library Cotton Vitellius A.XV]]

 The Old English poetry which has received the most attention deals with the Germanic heroic past.
 The longest at 3,182 lines, and the most important, is _Beowulf_, which appears in the damaged Nowell Codex.
 Beowulf relates the exploits of the hero Beowulf, King of the Weder-Geats or Angles, around the middle of the 5th century.
 The author is unknown, and no mention of Britain occurs.
 Scholars are divided over the date of the present text, with hypotheses ranging from the 8th to the 11th centuries.[13][14]
 It has achieved much acclaim as well as sustained academic and artistic interest.[15]